JeffVenancius/BeLL-programing-language/README.md

 You write like a human and it transalates it into C++ - The language of the aliens, also known as programers.

+I'm remaking this one.
+Once it was called bell, you can look into it by reading through past commits.

 ## Philosophy
 You do not do, you are.